Robert Stone (novelist): Publications

-During his lifetime, Robert Stone published eight novels, two story collections, and a memoir, "Prime Green: Remembering the Sixties".
+During his lifetime, Robert Stone published eight novels, two story collections, and a memoir, Prime Green: Remembering the Sixties.
+Since his death, a book of collected nonfiction has appeared, and a volume of his work (reprinting together Dog Soldiers, A Flag For Sunrise, and Outerbridge Reach) has been included in the aclaimed Library of America series.

 Fiction

 Stone's first novel, A Hall of Mirrors, appeared in 1967.
 It won both a Houghton Mifflin Literary Fellowship, and a William Faulkner Foundation Award for best first novel.
 Set in New Orleans in 1960 and based partly on actual events, the novel depicted a political scene dominated by right-wing racism, but its style was more reminiscent of Beat writers than of earlier social realists: alternating between naturalism and stream of consciousness.
 It was adapted as a film, WUSA (1970) based on Stone's screenplay of his own novel.
 The novel's success led to a Guggenheim Fellowship and began Stone's career as a professional writer.

 In 1971 he traveled to Vietnam as a correspondent for an obscure British journal called INK.
 His time there served as the inspiration for his second novel, Dog Soldiers (1974), which features a journalist smuggling heroin from Vietnam.
 It shared the 1975 U.S. National Book Award with The Hair of Harold Roux by Thomas Williams.
+Dog Soldiers was adapted into the film Who'll Stop the Rain (1978) starring Nick Nolte, from a script that Stone co-wrote.

 Stone's third book, A Flag for Sunrise (1981), was published to unanimous critical praise and moderate commercial success.
 The story follows a wide cast of characters as their paths intersect in a fictionalized banana republic based on Nicaragua.
 The novel was a finalist for the PEN/Faulkner Award for Fiction and the Pulitzer Prize.
 A Flag for Sunrise was twice a finalist for the National Book Award, once following its hardcover release and again the next year when it was reissued in paperback.

 In contrast to the grand, somewhat satirical adventure epics Stone is commonly associated with, his next two novels were smaller-scale character studies: the misfortunate tale of a Hollywood movie actress in Children of Light, and an eccentric at the midst of a circumnavigation race in Outerbridge Reach (based loosely on the story of Donald Crowhurst), published in 1986 and 1992 respectively.
-The latter was a finalist for the National Book Award for 1992.Bear and His Daughter, published in 1997, is a short story collection that lost the Pulitzer Prize for Fiction to American Pastoral by Philip Roth.
+The latter was a finalist for the National Book Award for 1992.
+Bear and His Daughter, published in 1997, is a short story collection.
+It was a finalist for the Pulitzer Prize for Fiction in 1998.

 Stone returned to the complex political novel with Damascus Gate (1998), about a man with messianic delusions caught up in a terrorist plot in Jerusalem.
 The novel was a finalist for the National Book Award for 1998.
 It was followed in 2003 by Bay of Souls.
 The final novel that Stone published in his lifetime was Death of the Black-Haired Girl which appeared in 2013.